Chupacups/LabelingStudio/README.md

 Images are taken from National Geographics website.

+# File process locations
+* Process 1 (data scraping) jupyter notebook and json result are located in Assets/Scraping
+* Process 2 (image abelling and annotations) results are located in Assets/Json/
+* Process 3 (visualization and presentation):
+  * The index.html file is located on the root folder
+  * The css and js files are located in Assets/
+  * The gallery site html file are located in /pages whereas the scripts for charts and image gallery are located in Assets/Js/

 # Anggota
 * Leader     : Titis Sampurno (191524062)
 * Analyst    : Azzam Badruz Zaman (191524037)